open-navigation/opennav_amd_demonstrations/README.md

 - Ouster Lidar: 192.168.131.20

 TODO diagram
-Mappings for joystick:
+Mappings for joystick used by the robot base, demonstration watchdogs, and autonomy scripts:
+- Estop is 'O'
+- Reactivate Estop is Triangle for 5 seconds
+- Start demo is Square and start rosbag record
+- Stop demo is X and stop rosbag record
+- Poweroff backpack is holding PS button for 5 seconds
 - Left joy for teleop with left (L1) rocker for deadman
 - Right rocker (R1) for "fast" mode deadman
-- Circle is estop to override all and stop robot, likely requiring a reboot
-- PS button hold 3s to poweroff the AMD backpack computer

 Assumes the workspace in root `amd_ws` for scripts and systemd daemons, but can be configured with addtl arguments / changed easily.
 Not tied into any scripts.